Suggested Workflow to Avoid SVN Conflicts

 Practice good research hygiene.
 Always begin your work session by updating your local

-that you are about to start working on a file.
-Send an email or message when you have
+that you are about to start working on a shared file.
+Send an email or message when

-finished working on the file and have made your final commit for the day.
-If you are
+you have finished working on the file and have made your final commit for the day.

-communicating via email, be sure to include everyone on your team who might be working
+If you are communicating via email, be sure to include everyone on your team who might

 If you have each other’s phone numbers, you can set up a group chat on your phone.